 Looking for the best insurance and takaful in Malaysia that is also budget-friendly?
 If your current money situation is tight, then these online insurance options are affordable and most importantly, better than nothing.

 At a glance, the insurance are:

-- Perlindungan Tenang (for B40, sole breadwinners and people with vulnerable dependents; those eligible can claim RM75 voucher from govt)
+- Perlindungan Tenang (various protection products for B40, sole breadwinners and people with vulnerable dependents; those eligible can claim RM75 voucher from govt)

 - SOCSO Self-Employment Social Security Scheme (for self-employed and gig workers)